mehfuzh/AutoBox/_posts/2011-11-03-getting-started.markdown

 	Container.Setup<ProductRepository>(x=> x.GetAllProducts()).Caches(TimeSpan.FromMinutes(10));

-This lets AutoBox to store the data to memcache that will automatically invalidate after 10 minutes.
+This tells AutoBox to cache the result of the call that will automatically invalidate after 10 minutes.
 However you can explictly specify the method that will invalidate it.

 	Container.Setup<ProductRepository>(x=> x.Create(Arg.Varies<Product>()).Invalidates(x => x.GetAllProducts());